ngenereux-ps/shadow_dom_poc/README.md

 The test has 2 cases:
 - Expand the shadow dom and select the "No" radio button by ID (Passes)
-- Expand the shadow dom and select the "No" radio button by XPATH (Passes)
+- Expand the shadow dom and select the "No" radio button by XPATH (FAILS!)

 ```python3